scatterthought/endgame-trackball-config/README.md

 Buttons are optimized for the user's hands to be at an angle to the trackball (since it's directly in front of their body).

 ## Changes in Version 2.0
-I no longer maintain forked firmware for the Endgame, since the new Marshmallow UI in the OEM firmware provides a configuration webpage for saving keymaps and adjusting device settings.
-My keymaps are now implemented as overrides to the default keymap in ZMK Studio.
+* Reverted to using OEM firmware and editing keymaps in ZMK Studio
 * Adjusted the Snipe layer to allow access to all main mouse buttons (Left/Middle/Right)
 * Moved RGB and Bluetooth settings to the Device layer
 * Removed the User layer